-Charge item Charge unit Charge Infrastructure credits to account for relevant use within the last five years Number of credits -£160 Infrastructure charges due for the development Charge per dwelling £160 Relevant multiplier charges due for the development Charge based on fittings RM x £160 Income offset % reduction 46%
+Charge item Charge unit Charge Infrastructure credits to account for relevant use within the last five years Number of credits -£239 Infrastructure charges due for the development Charge per dwelling £239 Relevant multiplier charges due for the development Charge based on fittings RM x £239 Income offset % reduction 28%

-Table 8-2 includes different charges for developers who commit to reducing the amount of surface water discharged into our sewers.
+Table 8-2 includes different charges for new connection services' customers who commit to reducing the amount of surface water discharged into our sewers.
 This could either be through the provision of a sustainable drainage scheme (SuDS) that attenuates the flow of surface water into our existing or proposed network or schemes that commit to zero surface water discharge into our existing or proposed network.
+Customers that wish to claim the lower charges will need to provide information on the applicable plots.